lzqlzzq/minimidi/README.md

 And `C++20` standard is recommanded.

 # TODO
-* Using span to give a modern C++ implementation.
 * Offer a MIDI serializing API supporting most of the message types.
 * Implement small vector optimization.
-* Implement a iterator reader.
+* Fix the iterator reader in corner case.
 * Better exception handling.